guilmont/GP-Tool/README.md

 - Alignment: Corrects for camera mis-alignment for microscopy setups with more than on camera.
 Corrects for chromatic aberration
 - GP-FBM: Uses Gaussian processes and Fractional Brownian motion to measure effective diffusion coefficient, anomalous coefficients and more.
 It implicitly corrects for background/substrate movement for sets with 2 or more particles.

-For more information, consider the following journal publication.
+For more information, consider the following journal publication and/or "gp_documentation.pdf".

 ## BioRxv